iLVL-Key/FFXI/addons/Bars/readme.md

   - Displays a casting bar based on casting time for spells and items.
 - Party Actions.
   - A simplified display of the actions performed by each party/alliance member.
+- Aggro List
+  - A simplified list of all monsters aggressive to you/your party.
 - Focus Target.
   - A customizable list of targets to automatically track in a dedicated bar.
   - Update this list by name, id, or your current cursor target.
 - Focus Target Override.
   - Designate the current cursor target as a Focus Target taking priority over the Auto Focus Target list.
   - Focus will persist until subject moves out of range, dies, or is disabled manually.
-- Display Debuffs on Monsters.
+- Debuff Icons for Monsters.
   - Shows the tiers of the debuffs (Frazzle 3, Dia 4, Slow 2, etc.)
   - Will show a best guess timer for each.
   - Removes the icon only when the debuff is known to be removed/off (ie Benediction or "wears off" message), otherwise displays "??" if unsure.